SpektroAudio/NGEN-UserManual/docs/firmwareupdate.md

 5 - Drag the latest version of the firmware (.uf2) to the NGEN's USB flash drive.

 6 - NGEN should automatically apply the update and restart after it's finished.

+7 - After rebooting, apply a Factory Reset (files will not be deleted).

+#### Alternative method

+NGEN HW v1.1 also features a backup method for updating the firmware that can be used in case of issues with the primary method or failed updates.

+This method does require some minor disassembling so we only recommend using it as a backup method.

+1 - Remove the 4 screws on the side of the unit and the microSD card if present.

+2 - Detach the bottom panel of the case.
+It should come off without removing any knobs or screws from the top panel.

+3 - Locate the BOOT button on the back side of the PCB (visible).
+It should be located on the center of the PCB.

+4 - Connect the unit via USB while holding down the BOOT button.

+5 - NGEN should mount as a USB drive on your computer.
+Once mounted, release the BOOT button.

+6 - Follow steps 5-7 of the primary method to update the firmware.

+7 - Disconnect the USB and re-assemble the case.

 ---